openpolis/openpolis.github.com/source/posts/20131209_foreign_keys_with_djangorestframework.rst

 Nested relationships can be used to handle composition relations (i.e. a Place and its Acronyms).
-The quirk is that the get_identity() method must be re-written in the nested serializer, because the default one uses the id field to determine the identity of the items.
+The quirk is that the get_identity() method must be re-written in the nested serializer, because the default one uses the id field to determine the identity of the items, which may not have, and which you surely don't have when creating new items.

 A working example with Places and Acronyms can be found `here`_.